Email Marketing

 Mailbox providers like Gmail and Yahoo enforce strict rules for bulk senders.
 For example, Gmail requires senders to keep spam complaint rates below 0.3%.

-Bulk senders must also implement DMARC and include a one-click unsubscribe link.
-Yahoo follows similar guidelines, requiring SPF, DKIM, and DMARC, along with a one-click unsubscribe and a two-day window to honor unsubscribe requests.
+Yahoo follows similar guidelines, requiring the Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and DMARC, along with a one-click unsubscribe and a two-day window to honor unsubscribe requests.

 Sender Benchmarks